 We customarily use the words podium and highwalk, but the architects who were pushing plans for a factory district presumably to be populated by Nibelungen used the word “ped-way”.
 This was only one of the bad things in a bad scheme which was fortunately dropped.

 One of the City committees involved in the Barbican development was “The Corn and Coal and Finance Committee”.
 First the Neolithic Revolution, then the Industrial Revolution, then the Modern Era.
-The City Corporation has adapted to each of these novelties in turn.
+The City Corporation has adapted to the first two of these novelties so far.

 The Barbican area was destined to become a commercial office development when one man turned the whole thing round and almost single-handedly pushed the City into carrying out the residential development.
 This was Eric Wilkins.
 He achieved this by a barnstorming speech to the Court of Common Council on 3 November 1955.
 We should have a statue to him.